 Slow Cooker Bone in Pork Chops

 I do not like to use those plastic liners, rather I will spray the inside with olive oil spray instead for an easier clean up.
 Similar to if I were to use a baking sheet or sheet pan I would do the same, or line with non stick foil.
+You can use bone-in pork chops, but regular size is best.

 - Sprinkle dry ranch seasoning mixture on your defrosted or fresh pork chops on all sides.
 Place chops in the slow cooker overlapping the least amount possible.